dynatrace-oss/barista/libs/barista-components/table/README.md

 - **Export Data** which triggers a download of the filtered data from the datasource and does not use a displayAccessor.

+If certain columns should not be exported, add `exportBlackList` with an array of column names.
+These will be excluded from both CSV and Data exports.

 <ba-live-example name="DtExampleTableExport" fullwidth></ba-live-example>

 ### Selection